Zapper-fi/studio-docs/docs/tutorial/1-generate-your app.md

 **Pickle** is cross-chain a yield aggregator application that uses **vaults** to auto-compound yield of your underlying tokens.

-For example, at the time of writing, you could deposit your **CVX/ETH** pool tokens from **Curve** into a Pickle Jar on Ethereum Mainnet.
-The jar employs a strategy to deposit these tokens into the **Convex** yield farm, periodically harvest the yield, and buy/stake more pool tokens.
+For example, at the time of writing (April 2022), you could deposit your **CVX/ETH** pool tokens from **Curve** into a Pickle Jar on Ethereum Mainnet.
+The jar employs a strategy to deposit these tokens into the **Convex** yield farm, periodically harvest the yield, and then buy/stake more pool tokens with the yield.
 As a result, the compounded APY becomes almost **35%**!

 Similarly, opportunities for aggregating yield exist on other chains as well.
-On **Polygon**, you can deposit your **QI/MATIC** tokens from **QuickSwap** in the same way.
+On **Polygon**, you can deposit your **QI/MATIC** pool tokens from **QuickSwap** in the same way.

 ## Fork the Zapper.fi Studio Repo